 - Did your cat go missing at dawn, dusk or during the night?

 - Did your cat go missing in May through August?

 - Have many other outdoor-access cats also gone missing within your town?
-(At least 3 cats per month within 4 miles of your home.)
+(Have you seen lots of other lost cat posters up lately?)

 - Is your cat a kitten, sick, elderly or unusually small (less than 5 lbs)?